rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 ```
 to the `<head>` of both HTML documents.
 This tells the browser to look for a file `style.css` in the same directory as the file, which contains styling information.
-While it is possible to define style inline in the HTML, this is bad practice since it is harder to maintain (HTML is for the semantic content, whereas CSS is for style).
+While it is possible to define style inline in the HTML, this is bad practice since it is harder to maintain (as a general rule, HTML defines semantics, whereas CSS defines style).
 Also, you should add some more content to the `<article>` section: perhaps a few more headers `<h2>...</h2>` and links `<a href="...some url...">my link</a>`.
+This will make the styling changes more clear as you make them.

 Let's begin with some basic styling.
 First, add
 ```
 body {
   margin: 0 auto;
-  max-width: 40em;
+  max-width: 700px;
   min-width: 0;
   padding: 0 10px 25px;
   font-family: "Helvetica", "Arial", sans-serif;